Welcome to Why the Fuck Is No One Talking About… our occasional series examining important but under-discussed issues.

 Climate change is another factor.
 Humans have bandwidth for confronting, maybe, one apocalyptic threat at a time.
 When the Cold War ended, climate change took over the slot.
 But climate change doesn't supersede the nuclear threat; it only adds to its urgency.
 Climate change is leading us back to a world of scarcity, of resource wars for water and arable land.
 Resource war is the most brutal kind of war, and you don't have to be a Pentagon planner to see that climate and nukes are on glide paths to intersect, barring radical intervention, sometime mid-century.
 Climate pressures are already aggravating the situation in South Asia, where glacial shrinking has reduced water flow to contested rivers supporting 90 percent of Pakistani food production.

 So, it isn't a pretty picture.
 But what else is new?
 Apathy is an option, but one best suited to rich assholes with luxury bomb shelters.
 The more difficult and urgent thing to do is to integrate nuclear weapons into the growing movement for systemic change.
 There are blips of hope.
-At the UN, most of the world is working to produce to produce a legally binding nuke ban treaty (though the US is leading a boycott of those talks).
+At the UN, most of the world is working to produce a legally binding nuke-ban treaty (though the US is leading a boycott of those talks).

 Alexander Zaitchik is a freelance journalist living in New Orleans.